 - Insert your Audio CD or USB drive

 - Play an audio track with moderate to high volume

 - Turn the head unit volume to 75%.

-- Slowly increase the gain on the remote bass knob.
-Watch the clipping indicator light.
+- Slowly increase the gain on the amplifier while monitoring the clipping indicator light.
 If it begins to flicker at all, stop increasing the gain.*

 *The clipping indicator light should not glow solid or flicker continuously, or stay red on transients.
 A clipped signal will cause damaging heat buildup in speaker/subwoofer voice coils.
 Burnt voice coils are rarely if ever a manufacturer defect covered under warranty.
 This type of damage is almost always caused by user error, including frequent clipping.
 Bluetooth/streaming audio sources are a common source of clipping because of the unpredictable signal levels of each track.